 So ... no, right?
-Here is how Virtu describes its business:
+Here is how Virtu Trading on Speed:

 Virtu is a leading technology-enabled market maker and liquidity provider to the global financial markets.
 We stand ready, at any time, to buy or sell a broad range of securities, and we generate revenue by buying and selling large volumes of securities and other financial instruments and earning small amounts of money based on the difference between what buyers are willing to pay and what sellers are willing to accept, which we refer to as "bid/ask spreads."

-That is, Virtu (like Goldman) is selling a product, and that product is liquidity, and it charges for that product.1 High-frequency trading firms are in the business of acting as middlemen, providing a valuable service by letting buyers and sellers trade as soon as they want to, rather than waiting for fundamental sellers/buyers to come in on the other side of the market.
+That is, Virtu (describes its business) is selling a product, and that product is liquidity, and it charges for that product.
+High-frequency trading firms are in the business of acting as middlemen, providing a valuable service by letting buyers and sellers trade as soon as they want to, rather than waiting for fundamental sellers/buyers to come in on the other side of the market.

 Now you could reasonably object to that business, but your objections should have the same form as legitimate objections to other businesses.
 And "that business consistently makes money!" is not a legitimate objection to most businesses.
 In fact it is the reverse: Businesses that consistently make money are typically thought of as good businesses, not bad ones.

 Or you might worry that the business is too monopolistic, that barriers to entry are too high.
-That would be an argument for providing equal access to data feeds, for instance, which is a Schneiderman priority.
+That would be an argument for providing like Goldman, for instance, which is a Schneiderman priority.
 But you should be clear about what that means.
 The goal -- and the effect -- here is not to reduce high frequency trading.
 It's to make high frequency trading easier, by reducing the fees that new entrants have to pay to compete with incumbent traders.
 If exchanges and newswires can't charge HFT firms tens of thousands of dollars for data feeds, HFT will get cheaper, and there will be more of it, not less.